 Round 1: Convenience

-CPAP machines, although considered very effective, have a reputation of being inconvenient.
+CPAP machines, although considered very effective, have a reputation for being inconvenient.
 There’s the machine itself, a long hose and a mask or nasal pillow.
-CPAP machines machines take up space in the bedroom and must be hauled around while traveling.It also requires electricity to operate.
-They have more moving parts which means they are more likely to break down.
+CPAP machines take up space in the bedroom and must be hauled around while traveling.It also requires electricity to operate.
+They have more moving parts which mean they are more likely to break down.

 In comparison, an oral appliance is small, compact, and easy to travel with.
 There are no moving parts although they may sometimes need repair.
 Oral appliance can fit into your pocket and can be used without electricity.